A Review that isn’t a Review

 Sitting on the floor outside the Roundhouse in Camden on a Thursday night, covered, and I mean covered in sweat, matted hair, face a glow and my heart rate only just returning to normal, someone asks me, ‘ if you met Mike Patton what would you say to him?’.
 Patton was the only member of the band I hadn’t met, the tricky one, the one most likely to walk past and not acknowledge you, the scary one.
 I pondered my answer for a moment.

 This is a question I have mulled over now and then over the last 26 years.
-Like most fans there’s too much you want to say and it will inevitably come out in a jumble of stupid, spoken too fast, making you look like a lunatic.
+Like most fans there’s too much you want to say and it will inevitably come out in a jumble of nonsense , spoken too fast and you would quite possibly come across as a lunatic.
 Ultimately you will be left with regret at having made a dick of yourself and at having not said something original and witty.
 I hoped I would get my chance to make a dick of myself that very night.

 The Real Thing came out the summer I was turning aged 14 -15 .
 It was an instant obsession with me and my best mate and was to become an invisible friend accompanying us into early adulthood.
 This record and the band remained a constant voice in our heads as we turned 15, to 16, long summers kicking about around Liverpool, lying to our parents, taping the Power Hour, hanging around outside record shops looking at lads, sneaking into gigs and clubs, drinking Newcastle Brown Ale because it was metal and of course seeing The Real Thing tour.
 We sat our exams, turned 16 to 17, stumbled to the finish line of school, met first boyfriends and had first heart breaks, grew up and eventually left Liverpool.
 It was a magical time which will always be tied to this record.
 Our friendship remains as ever and so does our love for Faith No More.
 The Real Thing is our time machine.